-The title might sound cheesy, but this podcast led by John Lee Dumas dishes on the success stories of people who have turned their passions into their own business.
-The website that hosts his podcast is also a resource hub for tips, tools and webinars to help monetize your dream, whether that’s being able to successfully sell your work or starting a new arts venture.
-Dumas has interviewed over 1,800 experts for his daily podcast, and offers a wealth of information that can be applied to the arts.
+The title might sound cheesy, but this podcast led by John Lee Dumas dishes on the success stories of people who have turned their passions into their own businesses.
+The website that hosts his podcast is also a resource hub for tips, tools, and webinars to help monetize your dream, whether that’s being able to successfully sell your work or starting a new arts venture.
+Dumas has interviewed over 1,800 experts for his daily podcast and offers a wealth of information that can be applied to the arts.
 It’s worth checking out.

 Art Podcasts on the Market at Large

 If you’re searching for podcasts for artists that get to the heart of what success in the industry looks like, then look no further than Art Marketing Action.
 This podcast is hosted by career consultant Alyson B. Stanfield, who runs the website ArtBizCoach.com, and features motivation, inspiring segments, and practical tips to keep you going in the art market today.
 She calls it the audio version of her ‘Art Marketing Action’ newsletter, which covers everything from blogging tips to art marketing strategy or practical resources for photographing your work or redefining your mailing list.